JoeKan/stereoMatching/README.md

 README

-Default Algorithm: Primal Dual

 Compilation:
 	1) cd build
 	2) cmake ..
 	3) make

 Run:
 	cd build

+	For Primal Dual Algorithms run following:
+	./StereoMatching -m p
+	For Brute Force Algorithm run following:
-	./StereoMatching
+	./StereoMatching -m b

+Result:
-Result: The depth will be stored in build folder as out_primaldual.png
+1) Primal Dual Algorithm: The depth image will be stored in build folder as "out_primaldual.png"

-To use brute force algorithm:
-	1) Please uncomment/enable line number 38 and 39
-	2) comment/disable line number 42-56
-	3) Compile and run as explained above
-    4) depth map will be stored in build folder as out.png
+2) Brute Force Algorithm: The depth image will be stored in build folder as "out_BruteForce.png"

 Libraries used: